raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 server as a result.
 However, because the server can limit the number of DSO sessions established and can also close existing DSO sessions as needed, denial of service or resource exhaustion should not be a concern.

+## TCP Fast Open Considerations

+It would be possible to add a TLV that requires the server to do some significant work, and send that to the server as initial data in a TCP SYN packet.
+A flood of such packets could be used as a DoS attack on the server.
+None of the TLVs defined here have this property.
+If a new TLV is specified that does have this property, the specification should require that some kind of exchange be done with the server before work is done.
+That is, the TLV that requires work could not be processed without a round-trip from the server to the client to verify that the source address of the packet is reachable.

+One way to accomplish this would be to have the client send a TLV indicating that it wishes to have the server do work of this sort; this TLV would not actually result in work being done, but would request a nonce from the server.
+The client could then use that nonce to request that work be done.

+Alternatively, the server could simply disable TCP fast open.
+This same problem would exist for DNS-over-TLS with TLS early data; the same remedies would apply.

 # Acknowledgements